Jamie Litvack, MD

 Infection of surrounding structures

 Infections of structures surrounding the sinuses are uncommon complications of sinusitis.
 These structures include the eye, nearby blood vessels, the brain, the bone, and overlying skin.
-An infection that extends to the eye can cause vision changes, infection of the eye tissue (orbital cellulitis), a collection of pus in the eye socket (subperiosteal or orbital abcess) or extend more posteriorly and cause an infection and clotting of blood vessels (cavernous sinus thrombosis).
+An infection that extends to the eye can cause vision changes, infection of the eye tissue (orbital cellulitis), a collection of pus in the eye socket (subperiosteal or orbital abcess) or extend more posteriorly (further behind) and cause an infection and clotting of blood vessels (cavernous sinus thrombosis).